Michael is primarily dedicated to representing his corporate and individual clients in litigation.

 - 2014 BCSC 797– insurance claim dismissed at trial based on fraud.

-- 2012 BCCA 493 – interpretation of the time at which a limitation period begins to run, based on a cause of action arising, pursuant to s.
+- 2012 BCCA 493 – interpretation of the limitation period pursuant to s.
 17 of the Insurance (Motor Vehicle) Act.

 - 2011 BCSC 878 – dismissal of insurance coverage claim based on misrepresentations of leased status of vehicles.